Free and Easy Knitted Shawl Pattern

 The yarn that I’ve used, Lion Brand Yarns Mandala, was graciously provided by Lion Brand Yarns.
 It is 100% Acrylic, and is nice to wear.
 I’ve been wearing it all day and am very pleased at how comfortable it is on my neck.
 It does all this lovely color-changing on it’s own, so you won’t need to change colors as you work.
 Easy.

 I came up with an easy way to cut all these fringe pieces just the right length.
-I’ll share a tutorial in the next day or two for that, so that I can show you in pictures how to do it, though I describe it with words in the pattern below.
+I’ve made a tutorial, so that I can show you in pictures how to do it, though I describe it with words in the pattern below.

 And can we all just take a minute and appreciate the cool photography here?
 I love that I was not wearing much color, and neither were our woods, so the shawl really stands out in this background!
 Anyhow, continue below for the free pattern!

-Knitting Needles Size 5 circular needles at least 32” (81.5 cm) long, or size needed to obtain gauge.
+Knitting Needles Size 5 circular needles at least 32 inches long (81.5 cm) long, or size needed to obtain gauge.

-Notions Piece of cardboard about 7” square, size F crochet hook
+Notions Piece of cardboard about 7 inches square, size F crochet hook

 Notes The shawl begins along the top edge.
 It is worked in seed stitch with decreases along both sides in rows 1, 3, 5, and 6 of the repeat.
 After binding off at the point, fringe is added along both sides, using the crochet hook.
 No need to weave in your beginning and ending ends, just tie them into the fringe!